Pushback (Towbar)

 Are the Pushback Training lessons videos to watch?

-No. The pushback lessons are fully interactive VR scenarios where trainees perform the steps themselves—handling pins and levers, aligning equipment, completing checks, and receiving immediate feedback.
-This hands-on format is designed to build procedural discipline more effectively than passive video-based training.
+No. The pushback lessons are fully interactive VR scenarios where trainees perform the steps themselves — handling equipment, driving the tractor, executing maneuvers, and receiving immediate feedback.
+This hands-on format builds procedural discipline and spatial awareness more effectively than passive video-based training.

 Is the Pushback (Towbar) VR Training applicable for initial training?